kazet/ATT/att/doc/testing_aligners.rst

 Then, run ``test_aligner.py`` with the following options:

+--dictionary
+  The configuration file of the dictionary that will be used by the aligner (see: :doc:`/dictionaries/index`).
 --corpus
    The name of the corpus you want to use for evaluation.
 Remember to use different training and testing corpora to avoid overfitting.